The August Bank Holiday falls on the last Monday of August across the UK, except in Scotland where it’s held on the

 This holiday is also known as the Summer Bank Holiday.
 Originally, the holiday was on the Scottish date for the whole UK, but in 1971, after a five-year trial period, it was permanently moved to the final Monday of August in England, Wales, and Northern Ireland.

-The August Bank Holiday was instituted by the Bank Holidays Act of 1871 to give bankers a day off so they could participate in cricket matches.
-Since then, however, its significance has greatly expanded beyond those narrow limits.
-Now, it is a day intended to give workers of all stripes a three-day weekend before the summer holidays end and employees must return to the workplace and students to their schools.
+The August Bank Holiday was instituted by the Bank Holidays Act of 1871 to give bank clerks and shop people a day of relaxation not connected to holy days such as Christmas.
+Today, this holiday gives workers of all stripes a three-day weekend before the summer holidays end and employees must return to the workplace and students to their schools.

 The August Bank Holiday is pre-eminently a time for getting out of the house and vacationing.
 Many UK citizens travel all over the UK, to Ireland, to the European continent, or beyond during this time.
 Thus, it is a very busy period as far as traffic is concerned, both within the UK and internationally.

 Many others vacation more locally, heading off to local parks, beaches, nature reserves, and attractions that usually are only visited by the tourists.
 Of course, this all depends on the weather, and a rainy, unpleasant August Holiday is a reason to feel rather penned up.

 In the UK, most shops remain open on the August Bank Holiday, but they reduce their operating hours to Sunday standards, which in the UK means six.
 Some stores, however, do shut down for the weekend, and schools and most non-retail businesses are generally closed.
 Public transportation still runs, but again, it follows the reduced Sunday schedule.